Table of Contents

 Maximum carbohydrate intake for health purposes

-There are some popular concerns of high carbohydrate diets, such as that they lead to weight gain, diabetes, or high cholesterol.
+There are some common concerns of high-carbohydrate diets, including that they lead to weight gain, diabetes, or high cholesterol.
 However, there are several studies indicating these concerns are not valid, particularly when the source of carbohydrates are fruits, vegetables, and fiber-rich grains.(Sartorius, 2018; Sylvetsky, 2017) In fact, there is a specific diet, referred to as the Ma-Pi 2 diet, that has shown good outcomes in short term trials on cardiovascular risk factors and glycemic control in adults with type 2 diabetes; in these trials on average 70% of calories came from carbohydrates.(Porrata-Maury, 2014)

-Note: I do not actually recommend the Ma-Pi 2 diet as it is difficult to follow, restrictive, and expensive, but I wanted to include it as an example of a very high carbohydrate diet that can yield good outcomes, at least in the short term in adults with type 2 diabetes.
+Note: I do not actually recommend the Ma-Pi 2 diet as it is difficult to follow, restrictive, and expensive, but I wanted to include it as an example of a high-carbohydrate diet that can yield good outcomes, at least in the short term in adults with type 2 diabetes.
 In general, low-carbohydrate diets have been found to be helpful in individuals with type 2 diabetes, at least for up to 6 months duration, but it’s unclear if this is due to the lower carbohydrate intake or due to the greater calorie restriction that this type of diet typically induces.(Jayedi, 2022)